Code-Institute-Submissions/the-shamans-cat/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Terms and conditions + Privacy Policy
+- Privacy Policy
 - Blog/newsletter with sign-up
 - Membership with login for existing clients
 - Online-booking of sessions for members
 - Online Payment for sessions at point of booking
+- Shop selling related books via links to Amazon

 ## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-- [**Cloud9**](https://c9.io/login) is an online Itegrated Development Environment IDE to be replaced by AWS Cloud 9 IDE 30th June 2019.
+- [**Cloud9**](https://c9.io/login) is an online Integrated Development Environment IDE to be replaced by AWS Cloud 9 IDE 30th June 2019.
 Used as recommended by Code Institute.
 It provides a standardised environment for development.

 - [**AWS Cloud 9 IDE**](https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.It provides a standardised environment for development.